l0crian1/WebUI/scripts/README.md

 python fetch_vyos_data.py --query all --monitor --insecure
 ```

-This will continuously update the screen with data from all resources.
+This will continuously update the screen with data from all resources, including memory, CPU, storage, and interfaces.